seanpue/al340/guidelines.md

 ### Attendance and Participation: 15%

 Failure to attend five or more classes will result in a failing grade in this course.
 More than two absences will affect your attendance/participation grade.
-Please let
+Please let me know ahead of time if you will be absent.

 ### Weekly Tasks: 25%

 You will have certain tasks to do throughout the course.
 See the [syllabus] for the "homework" due for each session.
-You will receive one comulative grade for each week’s assignment.
+You will receive one cumulative grade for each week’s assignment.
 You can check your grades in [d2l].

 ### Final Project: 30%